+ND Capital

 Series A in 2023

-Vandria is a biotechnology company focused on developing mitophagy inducers that promote cellular renewal to combat aging and chronic diseases.
-These inducers target the elimination and recycling of damaged mitochondria through the autophagy process, which is essential for maintaining healthy mitochondrial function.
-By enhancing this cellular mechanism, Vandria aims to help patients prevent age-related disorders and improve overall health.
+Vandria is a biotechnology company focused on developing mitophagy inducers aimed at rejuvenating cells to combat aging and chronic diseases.
+By targeting the autophagy process, Vandria's products facilitate the elimination and recycling of damaged mitochondria, which is essential for maintaining proper mitochondrial function.
+This innovative approach seeks to help patients mitigate the effects of age-related disorders and improve overall health.
+Through its research and development efforts, Vandria aims to provide effective solutions for individuals facing the challenges associated with aging and chronic health conditions.

 Partillion Bioscience